skrysmanski/devlog/content/articles/dotnet/pinvoke-tutorial-1.md

 }
 ```

-Now, let's call this function from the //PInvokeTest// project.
+Now, let's call this function from the *PInvokeTest* project.
 To do this, add the highlighted lines to `Program.cs`:

 ```c# line=1 highlight=5,10,13,14
 using System;